SnootyMonkey/Falkland-CMS/web.md

 # Web UI

-A usable initial version of the Falkland CMS web UI is expected by the end of 2013.
+A usable initial version of the Falkland CMS web UI is expected in the first quarter of 2014.